System Administration

 WAL Disk Space Issues

-# Check WAL health and disk usage
+# Check WAL health and size

 curl -s https://{EKODB_API_URL}/api/wal/health \